somritdasgupta/aide/docs/README.md

 ## Getting Started

-To get started with Aide, please refer to the [Aide Documentation](https://somritdagupta.github.io/aide) for a full overview and detailed guides.
+To get started with Aide, please refer to the [Aide Documentation ↗](https://aide-docs.vercel.app) for a full overview and detailed guides.

 ## Contributing

 Contributions to the documentation are welcome!
-If you have suggestions or improvements, please submit a pull request or open an issue on the [GitHub repository](https://github.com/somritdagupta/aide).
+If you have suggestions or improvements, please submit a pull request or open an issue on the [GitHub repository ↗](https://github.com/somritdagupta/aide).

 ## License

 Aide is licensed under the MIT License.

-## Live Site

-For the live version of the documentation, visit [somritdasgupta.github.io/aide](https://somritdasgupta.github.io/aide).

 ---